Kitware/paraviewweb/src/NativeUI/Canvas/RemoteRenderer/example/index.md

 # RemoteRenderer

 The RemoteRenderer can be used with either the VTK-Web or ParaView-Web servers.
-The current example is not supposed to work on github.io as no VTK based server is going to be available, but it can be used for local testing with one of the servers below.
+The current example will not work until you start one of the servers below on your local machine.

 ## Using VTK as server